MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-pemar-getting-started.md

 ## Overview

-This guide is an introduction to using the ***RevoPemaR*** package to write customized scalable and distributable analytics in R. *PEMA* stands for *P*arallel *E*xternal *M*emory *A*lgorithm.
+This guide is an introduction to using the **RevoPemaR** package to write customized scalable and distributable analytics in R. *PEMA* stands for *P*arallel *E*xternal *M*emory *A*lgorithm.
 An external memory algorithm is one that does not require all of the data to be in memory at one time; that is, the data can be processed in chunks.
 Parallel external memory algorithms are those where the chunks of data can be processed in parallel, perhaps on different nodes of a cluster.
 The results are then combined and processed at the end (or at the end of each iteration).
-The ***RevoPemaR*** package provides a framework for writing parallel external memory algorithms in R, making use of the R reference classes introduced by John Chambers in R 2.12.
+The **RevoPemaR** package provides a framework for writing parallel external memory algorithms in R, making use of the R reference classes introduced by John Chambers in R 2.12.

-The custom PEMA functions created using the ***RevoPemaR*** framework are appropriate for small and large datasets, but are particularly useful in three common situations: 1) to analyze data sets that are too big to fit in memory, 2) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data, and 3) to perform computations distributed over nodes in a cluster,
+The custom PEMA functions created using the **RevoPemaR** framework are appropriate for small and large datasets, but are particularly useful in three common situations: 1) to analyze data sets that are too big to fit in memory, 2) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data, and 3) to perform computations distributed over nodes in a cluster,

 The RevoPemaR framework is portable.
-The goal is to be able to have code written using R on a desktop be deployed using the ***RevoScaleR*** package on a high performance platform, such as Hadoop.
+The goal is to be able to have code written using R on a desktop be deployed using the **RevoScaleR** package on a high performance platform, such as Hadoop.

 ## Installation

-The ***RevoPemaR*** package is included with ***Microsoft R Services 2016*** (which also contains the ***RevoScaleR*** package).
-The ***RevoPemaR*** package can also be installed with a standard download of R 3.2.2
+The **RevoPemaR** package is included with Microsoft R Server and R Client (which also contains the **RevoScaleR** package).
+The **RevoPemaR** package can also be installed with a standard download of R 3.2.2

 ## Some Tips on R Reference Classes

-The PEMA classes used in ***RevoPemaR*** are based on R Reference Classes.
+The PEMA classes used in **RevoPemaR** are based on R Reference Classes.
 We include a brief overview of some tips for using R Reference Classes here, before moving to the specifics of the PEMA classes.

 R Reference Class objects are created using a generator function.
 This function has four important pieces of information: